PerryAsleep/StepManiaLibrary/StepManiaLibrary/docs/StepTypeFallbacks.md

 # StepType Fallbacks

 [StepType](StepTypes.md) fallbacks define a list of `StepTypes` that are acceptable to use as replacements for another `StepType` when generating a [PerformedChart](PerformedChart.md).
 These replacements are only used if no path could be found with the original `StepType`.
-For example, if generating a `PerformedChart` containing stretch moves using [PadData](PadData.md) that doesn't support stretch (e.g. `dance-single`), then the stetch moves will need to fall back to other moves.
+For example, if generating a `PerformedChart` containing stretch moves using [PadData](PadData.md) that doesn't support stretch (e.g. `dance-single`), then the stretch moves will need to fall back to other moves.
 Individual `StepType` fallback definitions are ordered lists with the first replacement being most preferable.

 ## Example